rajeshvkothari/oom/Internal/Int_Honolulu.md

         - containerSet: A containerSet template is similar to a normal container or script template but allows you to specify multiple containers to run within a single pod.

-	      For using containerSet based argo template set:
+	      For using containerSet based argo template use as follows:

 		  ```sh
 		  argoTemplateType=containerSet